 The regular style (RGE) drill pipe joint thread is used to connect the inner thickened drill pipe.
 The inner diameter of the drill pipe joint is smaller than the thickened inner diameter, and the inner diameter of the thickened end of the drill pipe is smaller than that of the pipe.The aim is to apply it to bit connections.

-The above is the drill rod type and the thread classification.
+The above is the brief introduction of types of drill rods and the thread classification.
 I hope it will be helpful to you.
-If you have other problems, you can leave a message on it:
+If you have other problems, you can leave a message on it.